robertbasic/robertbasic.com-hugo/content/blog/reacting-to-promises.md

 I've left out here a bunch of code that deals with the actual fetching of the status codes, just to keep the "noise" down.
 The full example is available in [this repository](https://github.com/robertbasic/react-promise-example).

 The important thing here is that we extend `React\Promise\Deferred` and that at the end we call the `resolve()` method to resolve this deferred if the success rate is over 50%, or that we call the `reject()` method if the success rate is below 50%.
-We also added a couple of `notify()` calls to show how we can notify the promise of the deferreds progress.

 The set up of the actual promise and its handlers would look something like this: